Laurent-Benoît Dewez

 Former Abbey of Opheylissem, Hélécine.
 The central dome originally housed the Abbey church.

-Laurent-Benoît Dewez (14 April 1731 – 1 November 1812) was a Belgian architect of Walloon origin.
+Laurent-Benoît Dewez (14 April 1731 – 1 November 1812) was an architect of Walloon origin.
 He is considered the most influential architect in the Austrian Netherlands (present-day Belgium) from the second half of the 18th century.
 His architectural projects are of international stature and introduced a neoclassical style, with Italian and English influences, to the region.
 He designed a large number of châteaux, abbeys and churches in Belgium, many of which were damaged after the French Revolution.

 Early life

 Dewez was born in Petit-Rechain near Verviers on 14 April 1731.
 The abbot of the Abbey of Saint Hubert sent him on a study trip to Italy.
 There he worked with Luigi Vanvitelli and came into contact with Robert Adam, Giovanni Battista Piranesi, Johann Joachim Winckelmann and Charles-Louis Clérisseau.
 After a subsequent study trip to Split in the company of Robert Adam he worked briefly as an associate of the Adam brothers in London in 1758.
 In 1759 he came back to the Austrian Netherlands to start the rebuilding of Abbaye Notre-Dame d'Orval, a work which was never completed.